Urban heat risk depends on humidity, nighttime minimums, shade, cooling access, and outdoor work hours, not only the headline temperature.

 Core Structure

-• Demand: use heat index to locate where and when load or exposure is changing.
+- Demand: use heat index to locate where and when exposure is changing.

-• Supply: use tropical nights to test whether real supply capacity or a bottleneck is visible.
+- Supply: use tropical nights to test whether the issue is real capacity or a bottleneck.

 Signals To Watch